 What are my tooth replacement options?

-Drs.
-Schow and Urig at Bonita Medical Center offer several tooth replacement solutions for patients in the comfort and safety of their practice in Santa Fe, NM.
+Dr. Schow at Bonita Medical Center offers several tooth replacement solutions for patients in the comfort and safety of their practice in Santa Fe, NM.
 Your oral surgeon will work with you to determine the right tooth replacement option for you.
 Common tooth replacement solutions include

 - Dental Implants.
 Root and all, dental implants replace an entire tooth for a permanent and secure solution.
 They look, feel, and function just like natural teeth.